Are you working from home? Why not take advantage and travel while working remotely!?

 See accommodation options on Plum Guide.

-I use Evernote for any text files (but you could also use Google Docs), Google Drive for larger PDFs or files.
+I use Evernote for any text files (but you could also use Google Docs), Google Drive for larger files, and I’ve subscribed to Google One, for cloud storage.
 You could also subscribe to One Drive from Microsoft.

-You don’t know what you’re going to need while you’re away and it will always surprise you.
+You never know what you’re going to need while you’re away and it will always surprise you.
 You somehow always end up needing what you don’t have.
-So save yourself in advance and just get into the habit of working on the cloud.
+So save yourself in advance and just get into the habit of working, and saving everything, on the cloud.

 If you don’t like cloud services, you can also opt for a small external hard drive (like this one on Amazon) to save everything on.
-But, as this is an extra item, you risk it breaking, or losing it.
+But, this is an extra item to pack, and there’s a risk of breaking or losing it.

 You have two options for a back up plan if there’s bad Wifi.
 You can either get an international phone plan (which I recommend getting anyway!) with mobile data or invest in Pocket Wifi.